david6983/mocassin-web/doc/tuto.md

 ![home](screenshots/4-change-package-name.png)

-You can start edit the name which should be alphanumeric.
-The input will not let you insert spaces or special characters.
+You can start edit the name which should be **alphanumeric**.
+⚠️ The input will not let you insert spaces or special characters. ⚠️

 ![home](screenshots/5-change-package-name-show-reserved-words.png)

 if you click on `Show reserved keywords`, a list of reserved words by the `c` language will be displayed.

-These are the words forbidden for the package name. do not use it !
-Otherwise here is what's happen !
+⚠️ These are the words forbidden for the package name. do not use it !
+Otherwise here is what's happen ! ⚠️

 ![home](screenshots/6-change-package-name-error.png)